-The Call for Entries for the Festival of (In)appropriation #6 is now open!
+Announcing the new Call for Entries for Festival of (In)appropriation #9!

-Founded in 2009,the Festival of (In)appropriation is a yearly showcase of contemporary short (20 minutes or less) audiovisual works that appropriate film or video footage and repurpose it in “inappropriate”and inventive ways.
-The show,now in its fourth year, is curated by Jaimie Baron, Lauren Berliner, and Greg Cohen.
+Founded in 2009, the Festival of (In)appropriation is a yearly showcase of contemporary, short (20 minutes or less), audiovisual works that appropriate existing film, video, or other media and repurpose it in “inappropriate” and inventive ways.
+The show is curated by Jaimie Baron, Lauren Berliner, and Greg Cohen.

 Generously sponsored by Los Angeles Filmforum.

 Jaimie Baron (Festival Director) is an Assistant Professor of Film Studies at the University of Alberta.
 She received her B.A. in Art-Semiotics from Brown University, her M.A. in Film Studies from the University of Iowa, and her Ph.D. in Cinema and Media Studies from UCLA.
 In 2009, she founded the Festival of (In)appropriation with the help of Andrew Hall.
 Her work on film and media theory, experimental film and video, documentary, appropriation, and digital media has been published in The Velvet Light Trap, Discourse, Spectator, Eludamos, Maska, FRAMES, Framework, Projections, and several anthologies including Global Visual Cultures and Sampling Media.
 Her first book, The Archive Effect: Found Footage and the Audiovisual Experience of History, was published in January 2014.